femago/waes-assigment/README.md

 ```
 * **diff** endpoint returns the diff result in the node `{"result": "____",}` containing one of the following
 values: `EQUAL`, `NOT_EQUAL_SIZE`, `DIFF`
+* after successfully calling a **diff** endpoint, the result is saved in a repository.
+Subsequent calls
+with the same ID will retrieve the result from the database instead of calculating it again.
+Since the
+operator cannot be updated, the result will remain de same after the first calculation.

 ## Implementation
 ### Running the application